getporter/porter/docs/content/author-bundles.md

 * `tag`: The tag to use when the bundle is published to a registry.
 The format is `REGISTRY/IMAGE`, or optionally `REGISTRY/IMAGE:TAG` if you do not want the default behavior of defaulting the docker image TAG portion to the version of the bundle.
 The invocation image name will be based on this value.
-For example, if the bundle `tag` is `getporter/porter-hello` and the `version` is `0.1.0`, then the invocation image name will default to `getporter/porter-hello-installer:v0.1.0`
+For example, if the bundle `tag` is `getporter/porter-hello` and the `version` is `0.1.0`, then the invocation image name will be `getporter/porter-hello-installer:v0.1.0`
 * `dockerfile`: OPTIONAL.
 The relative path to a Dockerfile to use as a template during `porter build`.
     See [Custom Dockerfile](/custom-dockerfile/) for details on how to use a custom Dockerfile.
 * `custom`: OPTIONAL.
 A map of [custom bundle metadata](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-extensions).